Vova-Professor/NetherOS/README.md

-> A Minecraft-flavored WebOS that hits different.
-Somewhere between Windows and macOS, but make it blocky.
+> A Minecraft-flavored WebOS.
+Somewhere between Windows and macOS, but blockier.

 ---